lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 cd www-client
 ```

-Edit `src/components/Video.js` and replace it's contents with the following code.
+Edit `src/components/Video.js` and replace its contents with the following code.

 {% highlight js %}
 {% raw %}